YCAMInterlab/Duration/README.md

 # This project is currently unreleased

-If you found this feel free to give it a try or send it to friens but please do not publicize until after October 20th.
+If you found this feel free to give it a try or send it to friends but please do not publicize until after October 20th.

 # Duration